cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 1. Partial ordering of all transactions is maintained because the design still keeps a FIFO queue for gossiping transactions.
   Also, transactions are reaped according to non-decreasing priority first, and then in FIFO order for transactions with equal priority (see this `ReapMaxBytesMaxGas`'s [docstring][reapmaxbytesmaxgas]).
-1. Since the priority mempool uses FIFO for transactions of equal priority, it also fulfills FIFO ordering per class.
+1. Since the priority mempool uses FIFO for transactions of equal priority, it also fulfills "FIFO ordering per class".
   The problem here is that, since every value of the priority `int64` field is considered a different transaction class, there are virtually unlimited traffic classes.
   So it is too easy for an application to end up using hundreds, if not thousands of transactions classes at a given time.
-  In this situation, FIFO ordering per class, while fulfilled, becomes a corner case and thus does not add much value.
+  In this situation, "FIFO ordering per class", while fulfilled, becomes a corner case and thus does not add much value.
 1. The consistent transaction classes property is trivially fulfilled, as the set of transaction classes never changes: it is the set of all possible values of an `int64`.
 1. Finally, the priority mempool design does not make any provisions on how the application is to evolve its prioritization